guyleonard/orchard/README.md

 # Example Parameters File
 This file contains all the default and changeable values for each sub-program included in 'orchard' and 'orchard_accessories'.
 You should make a new one for each analysis you conduct.

-It is in the 'YAML' format, allowing for good readability for huamns and machines aliked.
+It is in the 'YAML' format, allowing for good readability for huamns and machines alike.
 Each sub-program/step of 'orchard' has a section, and each setion has sub-sections which are the options.
 Anything with a '#' infront of it is a comment and will be ignored by the programs.

 An example file is given below, for the most part you can leave the defaults as we have set them.
-Pay special attention to 'threads', 'e-value' and the values for 'directories' & 'databases' as these will be specific to your setup and analysis.
+Pay special attention to 'results', 'threads', 'e-value', 'top-hits', and the values for 'directories' & 'databases' as these will be specific to your setup and analysis.

 ```yaml
 user: